i2iSystems/opentgf/README.md

 # OPENTGF

-Diameter protokolü üzerinden; IMS, DATA, VOICE ve SMS servisleri kullanılarak session veya event temelli trafik oluşturmak için opensource java projesidir.
+It is an opensource java project to generate session or event based traffic using IMS, DATA, VOICE and SMS services via Diameter protocol.
-Konfigüre edilebilen altyapısı ile istenilen tps oluşturulabilmektedir.
+With its flexible configurable features, the specified tps can be created simply over the services.

 # USING